privefl/portfolio/docs/index.md

 ---

+# Overview {-}

+In this portfolio, I show 3 competences that I'm developing:

+1. Developing an international network

+1. Designing teaching materials

+1. Developing an expertise in Data Science

 # About {-}

 [Florian Privé](https://privefl.github.io/) is a PhD student in predictive human genetics, fond of Data Science and an R(cpp) enthusiast.
 He is also the founder and co-organizer of [the Grenoble R user group](https://r-in-grenoble.github.io/).
 You can find him on [Twitter](https://twitter.com/privefl) and [GitHub](https://github.com/privefl) as \@privefl and on [Stack Overflow](https://stackoverflow.com/users/6103040/f-priv%c3%a9) as F. Privé.